NVIDIA/TensorRT/plugin/generateDetectionPlugin/README.md

 |`float`             |`score_threshold`                   |Confidence threshold value.
 This plugin will drop a detection if its class confidence(score) is under "score_threshold".
 |`float`             |`iou_threshold`                     |IOU threshold value used in NMS.

+## Limitations

+The number of anchors is capped at 2048 to support embedded devices with smaller shared memory capacity.

+To enable support for a device with higher memory, calls to `sortPerClass` and `KeepTopKGather` can be modified in `DetectionPostProcess` ([maskRCNNKernels.cu](https://github.com/NVIDIA/TensorRT/blob/main/plugin/common/kernels/maskRCNNKernels.cu)).

 ## Additional resources